MicrosoftDocs/learn/learn-pr/azure/improve-app-scalability-resiliency-with-load-balancer/includes/3-configure-public-load-balancer.md

-As the solution architect for the healthcare portal, you need to distribute the load from the client browsers over the Virtual Machines (virtual machines) in your web farm.
+As the solution architect for the healthcare portal, you need to distribute the load from the client browsers over the virtual machines in your web farm.
 You'll need to set up a load balancer and configure the virtual machines to be balanced.

 A public load balancer maps the public IP address and port number of incoming traffic to the private IP address and port number of a virtual machine in the backend pool.
 The responses are then returned to the client.
 By applying load-balancing rules, you distribute specific types of traffic across multiple virtual machines or services.